kastriot96/parcellab-frontend-assignment/DECISIONS.md

 **FR-004 UX improvement: show articles included in the order**
 - Users can now see all articles in an order with name, quantity, price, and images.
 - Maintains design consistency using existing UI components.

+**FR-006 — Clearly show the user the current status and the next action**
+- Status and next action are now immediately visible without needing to scroll.
+- Rule-based mapping ensures consistent labels and explanations even with varying carrier checkpoint strings.
+- Uses structured nextAction logic for clarity and potential analytics.